- About Campbell County

 - County History

 Campbell County, settled in 1736 and incorporated in 1781, is located in Virginia’s south central Piedmont region in the foothills of the Blue Ridge Mountains.
 The area is rich in both natural beauty and history.
 Campbell County was named for General William Campbell, the Revolutionary War hero famous for his leadership in defeating the Tories and Loyalists at the Battle of King’s Mountain in the Carolinas.

 Scotch-Irish Presbyterians first settled in Campbell County in the late 1730s, forming the Hat Creek community.
 Other colonies soon followed near Flat Creek/Otter River and Concord, and the County grew quickly during the next few years.

 Campbell County has grown and changed with the times without losing touch with its earliest roots.
-As we enter the 21st century, the County offers a compelling blend of history, natural beauty, culture and economic opportunity.
+As we move forward in the 21st century, the County offers a compelling blend of history, natural beauty, culture, and economic opportunity.